statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Summary

 We implemented several changes in the new \texttt{statmorph-lsst} package, which will be used in the analysis of Rubin LSST data:

 \begin{enumerate} \item Introduced a new isophotal asymmetry, $A_X$, similar to $A_S$ from \cite{Pawlik2016}.
-This is an asymmetry of the $X$ mag/arcsec$^2$ isophote. \new{Since it is defined as a function of surface brightness, it is not dependent noise as long as the isophote is above the surface brightness limit, and has a mild resolution dependence when $X$ is low.
-One advantage of $A_X$ is that it probes physical features of a particular luminosity (and by proxy, mass) surface density.}
+This is an asymmetry of the $X$ mag/arcsec$^2$ isophote.
+Since it is defined as a function of surface brightness, it is not dependent noise as long as the isophote is above the surface brightness limit, and has a mild resolution dependence when $X$ is low.
+One advantage of $A_X$ is that it probes physical features of a particular luminosity (and by proxy, mass) surface density. \new{A user can calculate $A_X$ by passing a list of isophotes, in image units, as the \texttt{asymmetry\_isophotes} argument.
+We recommend defining isophotes as surface brightness levels as they carry physical meaning about light density, and then converting these to image units.}

-\item Introduced a new substructure metric $St$, defined similarly to $S$, but removing the noise contribution by requiring the substructure clumps to be connected. \new{This metric allows detecting high-contrast features such as clumps, spiral regions, and bars, and together with multi-wavelength data can be used to further dissect properties of star-forming regions -- their flux ratios, colours, metallicities, and more.} \item Added the functionality to first degrade the image to the desired physical resolution and depth, and then compute the parameters to ensure consistency across different masses and redshifts. \end{enumerate}
+\item Introduced a new substructure metric $St$, defined similarly to $S$, but removing the noise contribution by requiring the substructure clumps to be connected.
+This metric allows detecting high-contrast features such as clumps, spiral regions, and bars, and together with multi-wavelength data can be used to further dissect properties of star-forming regions -- their flux ratios, colours, metallicities, and more.

+\item Added the functionality to first degrade the image to the desired physical resolution and depth, and then compute the parameters to ensure consistency across different masses and redshifts. \end{enumerate}

+\new{The repository includes diagnostic plots for all parameters stated in the paper, and a notebook with an example script to reproduce these plots for our catalog, or for a new parameter calculated by the user.
+The lists of plots is:}

+\new{ \begin{enumerate} \item \textbf{Feature importances:} which parameter out of the $(\avgsnrm, \mu_0)$ and $(\reseffm, \mathcal{R})$ pairs determines the bias, calculated with the mutual information criterion; \item \textbf{Bias grids:} figures equivalent to Fig. \ref{fig:moments_grid}, used in this paper, showing the average bias and scatter in the parameter as a function of resolution and noise; \item \textbf{Typical examples:} examples of how a parameter changes as a function of resolution or noise for two galaxies which span two extremes of that parameter's distribution; \item \textbf{Correction:} a plot showing the distribution of $p$ and $p_{\rm{base}}$ before and after a correction derived with symbolic regression. \end{enumerate} }

-This \texttt{statmorph-lsst} package is available on GitHub \new{and contributions are welcome}.
-In addition to this package, we published our suite of galaxy augmentations \new{on Zenodo}, and will release a web-app that allows testing new, custom functions before they are implemented in \texttt{statmorph-lsst}.
-We encourage other morphology experts to try our suite and contribute to our package and the webapp!
+This \texttt{statmorph-lsst} package is available on GitHub and contributions are welcome.
+In addition to this package, we published our suite of galaxy augmentations on Zenodo, and will release a web-app that allows testing new, custom functions before they are implemented in \texttt{statmorph-lsst}.
+We encourage other morphology experts to try our suite and contribute to our package!